-Email marketing is currently one of the most marketing opportunities that a business can pursue.
-With so many of us having an email, it’s a more guaranteed way of getting your message or intentions to your target audience over paid advertising through social media or online in general.
-Many businesses utilize email marketing when it comes to building relationships with customers and improving upon sales revenue.
+Email marketing is one of the most marketing opportunities a business can pursue.
+With so many of us having an email, it’s a more guaranteed way of getting your message or intentions to your target audience over paid advertising through social media or online.
+Many businesses utilize email marketing to build relationships with customers and improve upon sales revenue.
 With 64% of small businesses using email marketing to reach customers, it’s certainly something your business should be doing.
 In this guide, we’ll look at the importance of email marketing and seven practices that can help improve your email response rates as a marketer.
 With the right methods in place, you help ensure every effort made within your email marketing strategies isn’t going to waste.

 What Is Email Marketing?

 Email marketing is sending a commercial message to a group via email.
 There are four types of email marketing: email newsletters, acquisition emails, retention emails, and promotional emails.
 Each type has a certain target that it’s trying to achieve, whether it’s to provide general information on the business or it’s attempting to sell something that’s new to the market.
 Every email sent is an opportunity to acquire a potential customer or to improve the relationship and commitment from an existing one.

 There’s a reason why 70% of professionals use email to share content related to the business or industry they’re in.
 Email marketing proves to be highly effective for many businesses, regardless of their size.
 It presents an equal opportunity for every company to reach its audience and hopefully provide more success for the company going forward.

 Puts Your Marketing Budget to Better Use

 With more effort into your email marketing, it’s going to put your marketing budget to the best use.
 The ROI you get is crucial for widening those profit margins as a business.
 A marketing budget can be limited for some businesses, meaning every dollar spent counts towards success.

 Creates Stronger Relationships With Your Customers